Frequently Asked Questions

 In some instances when the remote start comes back online it may now respond to certain commands but still won't remote start.
 This typically means it's in valet mode which is a safety mode because the remote start doesn't know why it lost power and is protecting itself.
 You can find instructions on how to take it out of valet mode using the 1st troubleshooting tip on this page.

-A: This is applicable only on the 2way models RF-2WG9-SP and RF-2WG5-SH remotes.
+This is applicable only on the 2way models with 4 buttons remotes.
 The remote has been accidentally put into 2nd car mode.
 Simply press and hold the unlock and trunk buttons together for 3 seconds.
 If done properly the remote should start flashing the normal orange and green lights again.

 The best thing to do in these situations is to have a reputable mechanic or battery shop test the battery.
 If the voltage drops below 10 volts when the car is cranking, the battery should likely be replaced.

-With 21 years experience in the 12volt industry I have installed just about everything in just about every make of vehicle.
-I have been doing high end remote start / alarm installs the entire 21 years.
+With 26 years experience in the 12volt industry I have installed just about everything in just about every make of vehicle.
+I have been doing high end remote start installs the entire 26 years.
 Having owned my own retail shop for 5 years I understand the concerns and doubts associated with remote starters and alarms.

 Let me assure you that I know what I'm doing; using the latest technology and resources to install all products fast and professionally you will be happy with the results.
 In some cases a vehicle is new to me, but before I ever touch the vehicle I do the research to make sure it can be done in a safe way for you and the vehicle.